ranpku/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.cs.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include software engineering, formal methods, and artificial intelligence.
+bio: My research interests include software engineering, programming languages, and reinforcement learning.

 # Interests to show in About widget
 interests:
   - Software Testing
-  - Code Generation
+  - Program Synthesis
   - Reinforcement Learning

 # Education to show in About widget